 Is It Too Much to Ask?

-I recently listened to David Brooks speaking at Q on the topic of humility.
-I made a note when he said, “If you sample some of the commencement addressees being broadcast on C-Span these days, you see that many graduates are told to: Follow your passion, chart your own course, march to the beat of your own drummer, follow your dreams and find yourself.”
-It seems that the task is to make the world a better place for you chiefly.
+It seems that the primary task is to make the world a better place for you chiefly.
 While that sounds like a value hatched by Baby Boomers and passed along to the next generation, the roots of it are found thousands of years ago in a passage from the book of Numbers.

 The tribes of Israel had managed to be obedient to God and Moses for only three days until a group of outsiders who early on attached themselves to the people began to stir them up with thoughts of why they deserved more than the miraculous food they were receiving.
 While a small number, these outsiders (called rabble) had a voice and had studied the people enough to know even miracles after a couple of days are followed with, “What have you done for me lately?”